 You have had treatment to help your body recover from taking too much of an opioid.
 You are getting better, but you may not feel well for a while.
-It takes time for the medicine to leave your body.
+It takes time for the opioid to leave your body.
 How long it takes to feel better depends on which drug you took and how much you took of it.

 Opioids include illegal drugs such as heroin, often called smack, junk, H, and ska.
 Opioids also include medicines that doctors prescribe to treat pain.
 These are medicines such as oxycodone, methadone, and buprenorphine.
 They are sometimes sold and used illegally.

 Taking too much of an opioid can be dangerous.
 It may cause:

 When the doctor treated you for the overdose, he or she may have: